trenz-gmbh/infisical-extensions/README.md

 ### Environment does not equal Environment _Slug_

-You can define different secret values for each environment your app runs in.
-This is really helpful for scenarios where you have a production environment and a development environment.

-This extension supports different environments and even picks up the current `IHostEnvironment.EnvironmentName` and includes it when asking for the secrets.

-However, when managing your Infisical project environments, notice how your environment has a name, and a slug (as seen here in the Secrets Manager settings):
+When managing your Infisical project environments, notice how your environment has a name, and a slug (as seen here in the Secrets Manager settings):

 !["Environments" section in the Infisical Secrets Manager settings](https://raw.githubusercontent.com/trenz-gmbh/infisical-extensions/main/docs/environments-and-slugs.png)